jenniesuz/ZIKVintraMozDyn/README.md

 ## Contents
 - `data/`: contains all the data used to inform the mechanistic modelling

-- `inVitro/`: contains the code for the *in vitro* growth curve model presented in Fig. S6
+- `inVitro/`: contains the code for the *in vitro* growth curve model output presented in Fig. S6

-- `stochasticModelSimplified/`: contains the code for the sensitivity analysis
+- `stochasticModelSimplified/`: contains the code for the sensitivity analysis presented in Fig. S7 and S8

-- `stochasticModelsSimplifiedExtension/` ...
+- `stochasticModelsSimplifiedExtension/`: contains the code for the model outputs in Fig. 4, first three scenarios

-- `stochasticModelsSimplificedSGEscape/`
+- `stochasticModelsSimplificedSGEscape/`: contains the code for the model outputs in Fig. 4, last two scenarios